What is Spear Phishing?

 To keep employees engaged, you must provide security awareness training on new threats, scams, and tricks to increase success rates.
 Employees should also be aware of how to protect themselves from these attacks, and only then will employees be able to recognize these type of attacks and take appropriate action.

-• All company employees are made aware of the process by which they may report suspicious email messages to the IT security team department.
+All company employees should be aware of the process for reporting suspicious email messages to the IT security team.
+Promptly reporting potential threats helps protect the organization from cyber attacks.

-In conclusion, we hope this article has helped you understand what spear phisher is and how it works.
+In conclusion, we hope this article has helped you understand what spear phishing attack is and how it works.
 We’ve provided some tips to help you stay safe from these attacks.

 See how ExterNetworks can help you with Managed IT Services